Accreditation

 Mission Statement

-Duke Radiation Oncology is a 12-month certificate program in radiation therapy technology.
-Completing this program would allow a graduate to become a licensed radiation therapist and a key radiation oncology team member responsible for the daily delivery of radiation treatments for cancer patients after passing the American Registry of Radiologic Technologists (ARRT) exam.
+The Duke Radiation Oncology Therapy Training program is a 12-month certificate in radiation therapy technology.
+After completing this program and passing the American Registry of Radiologic Technologists (ARRT) exam, it would allow a graduate to become a licensed radiation therapist and a key member of the radiation oncology team responsible for the daily delivery of radiation treatments for cancer patients.

-The radiation therapist position is currently in high demand and a rate-limiting position for Duke Health’s continued ability (and growth) to deliver cancer treatments.
+The radiation therapist position is in high demand and essential for Duke Health’s continued ability (and growth) to deliver radiation treatments to cancer patients.
 This new program aligns with Duke Health’s mission of providing training for many allied health professions.
-As a national leader in medical education, providing a foundational training program for entry-level radiation therapists augments the educational mission of Duke Radiation Oncology, which currently has leading training programs for medical residents, medical physics residents, graduate students and other medical students.
+As a national leader in medical education, providing a foundational training program for entry-level radiation therapists augments the educational mission of Duke Radiation Oncology, which currently has leading training programs for medical residents, medical physics residents, graduate and medical students and other allied-health professionals.

-The Radiation Therapy Program continues the tradition of educational excellence at Duke Radiation Oncology and will produce graduates steeped in the highest quality patient care techniques.
-The program will instill the Duke Health System values of caring, excellence, safety, integrity, diversity and teamwork.
+The Radiation Therapy Program continues Duke Radiation Oncology's tradition of educational excellence.
+It will produce graduates who are steeped in the highest-quality patient care techniques.
+Our institutional culture is built upon the Duke Health System values of Excellence, Integrity, Teamwork, Respect and Innovation.

 Student Learning Outcomes

-The philosophy of the Radiation Therapy Program provides the foundation for developing the radiation therapy curriculum.
-The philosophy and objectives of this program complement the philosophy, mission statement and institutional goals of Duke University Health Systems.
+The Radiation Therapy Program will provide the foundation for developing the curriculum and is based on the American Society of Radiologic Technologists (ASRT) guidelines.
+The objectives of this program complement the philosophy, mission statement and institutional goals of Duke University Health Systems.
 We pledge to provide expert, compassionate and prompt clinical service to our patients; to generate new knowledge concerning the causes, prevention and treatment of cancer; and to transmit new knowledge from our clinical experiences while becoming a globally preeminent academic radiation oncology department.
 Moreover, we strive to be recognized for exceptional clinical care, conducting and reporting important research and practicing effective teaching.
-As one of the country's largest and most active academic radiation oncology programs, we recognize our responsibility to the public we serve.
+As one of the country's largest and most active academic radiation oncology programs, we embrace our responsibility to the public we serve.

-The Duke University Health System's objective for the radiation therapy concentration is to provide a sound foundation for developing knowledge and skills pertinent to a practicing radiation therapist.
-The radiation therapy concentration promotes effective communication between its students and the clinical personnel they encounter.
-Good communication enhances the program’s ability to meet its number one goal of educating radiation therapists.
+The Duke University Health System's objective for the radiation therapy concentration is to provide a sound foundation for developing knowledge and skills pertinent to a practicing entry-level radiation therapist.

 Program Goals

-- Students will learn to position patients optimally (and rationale for patient position) for common and uncommon oncologic conditions for radiation cancer treatments as directed in the treatment record/plan under the direct supervision of a radiation therapist.
+- Learn to position patients optimally (and understand the rationale for patient position), encompassing common and uncommon oncologic conditions for radiation treatments as directed in the treatment record/plan under the direct supervision of a radiation therapist.

-- Students will operate equipment to deliver the prescribed therapeutic dose under the direct supervision of a radiation therapist.
+- Operate equipment to deliver the prescribed therapeutic dose under the direct supervision of a radiation therapist.

-- Students will learn simulation procedures for various common cancers, including immobilization techniques and initial patient setup processes.
+- Learn simulation procedures for various common cancers, including immobilization techniques and initial patient setup processes.

-- Strive to meet each patient’s physical and emotional needs by providing timely, professional, compassionate care.
+- Strive to meet patients' physical and emotional needs by providing timely, professional and compassionate care.

 - Provide patient care essential to radiation therapy procedures and simulations.